isiahmeadows/mithril.js/core.md

 - `children` - This is the attribute's list of children.
 	- Children are always normalized to an array, even if just an empty array and even if it's for a component vnode.
 Note that the selector and attributes still take precedence over any children parameters.

-Attributes other than `key`, `children`, and event handlers (like `onclick` or a component's `onupdate`) *may* be set to cells rather than raw values.
-This simplifies a lot of attribute binding for components and DOM elements.
-Also, by side effect, it reduces a lot of our diff calculation overhead, but this isn't why I chose to allow this.
+On DOM elements, attributes other than event handlers, `key`, `is`, `children`, and `ref` *may* be set to cells rather than raw values.
+This simplifies a lot of attribute binding for DOM elements.
+Also, by side effect, it sidesteps a lot of our diff calculation overhead, but this isn't why I chose to allow this.
+It gives us much of the benefits of a system like Glimmer's pre-compiled VM architecture without the tooling overhead.

-- For components, this emits a new set of attributes for that component.
-- This gives us much of the benefits of a system like Glimmer's pre-compiled VM architecture without the tooling overhead.

 Note that the hyperscript API always normalizes attributes to an object, even if it's an empty one.
 The renderer expects and assumes this.

 ### Refs

-TODO: make this more sensible prose

 - Request element/ref access: `ref: (elem) => ...`
 	- For element vnodes, `ref` is called with the backing DOM node.
 It's internally ignored on all other vnode types.
-	- For trusted vnodes, `ref` is called with an array containing the newly added DOM nodes.
+	- For trusted vnodes and fragments, `ref` is called with an array containing the newly added DOM nodes.
-	- For fragments, `ref` is called with the first DOM node + the total number of DOM nodes in the fragment.
 	- For components, `ref:` is ignored and it's also not censored from the attributes.
-If there really *is* any interesting value for a ref, you should just call it directly from the attributes itself.
+If there really *is* any interesting value for a ref, you should call it directly in the component itself.

-TODO: make this more sensible prose

 Notes:

 - Refs are somewhat different from React's:
-	- Refs are designed to be control mechanisms, not simply exposure mechanisms.
-They work more like a single-use token you can pass around and asynchronously query.
-Likewise, these are *not* saved in subsequent renders.
+	- Refs are always invoked on every update that reaches them, as they're not simply exposure mechanisms but also control mechanisms.
 	- [React cares about ref identity](https://reactjs.org/docs/refs-and-the-dom.html#caveats-with-callback-refs), but this complicates the model a lot, especially when it's designed only for exposure.
-	- You can see refs in action in [the TodoMVC example](https://github.com/isiahmeadows/mithril.js/blob/v3-design/examples/todomvc/view.mjs)
+	- You can see refs in action in [the TodoMVC example](https://github.com/isiahmeadows/mithril.js/blob/v3-design/examples/todomvc/view.mjs).
-- Technically, I could just provide `vnode.dom` instead of `ref`, but there's three main reasons why I'm not:
+- Technically, I could just provide `vnode.dom` + an `oncreate`/`onupdate` equivalent instead of `ref`, but there's four three reasons why I'm not:
-	2. It's generally poor practice to try to mutate the DOM outside of event handlers (which provide it via `ev.target.value`) or a batched request.
+	1. It's generally poor practice to try to mutate the DOM outside of event handlers (which provide it via `ev.target.value`) or a batched request.
 Forcing batching also keeps performance up and running.
-	3. It makes it impossible to access an uninitialized element, simplifying types and avoiding potential for bugs.
+	2. It makes it impossible to access an uninitialized element, simplifying types and avoiding potential for bugs.
-	4. It complicates access for simpler cases.
+	3. It complicates access for simpler cases.
+	4. 1 hook is better than 2.
+I'd need a hook for `oncreate`/`onupdate` anyways, so it's much simpler to do it this way.

 ### Selectors